 Understanding How Shutters Affect Light

 Shutters are known for their versatile design, which typically includes adjustable slats (also called louvres) that you can tilt to control light and privacy.
-While they do offer great control over light, it’s true that some light loss occurs when shutters are closed or partially closed.
-However, whether you lose light with shutters largely depends on the style, material, and color of the shutters you choose, as well as how you position them during the day.
+While they do offer great control over light, it’s true that some natural light loss occurs when shutters are closed or partially closed.
+However, whether you lose a great deal of light with shutters largely depends on the style, material, and colour of the shutters you choose, as well as how you position them during the day.

-There are various types of shutters available, including full-height shutters, café-style shutters, and tier-on-tier shutters, each providing different levels of light filtration and privacy.
-Full-height shutters cover the entire window, which offers full control over privacy but can block more light compared to café-style shutters that only cover the lower part of the window.
-Tier-on-tier shutters allow you to open the top section while keeping the bottom closed, which helps to bring in natural light while maintaining privacy.
+There are various types of shutters available, including full height shutters, café style shutters, and tier-on-tier shutters, each providing different levels of light filtration and privacy.
+Full-height shutters cover the entire window, which offers full control over privacy but can block more light compared to café-style shutters that only cover the lower part, leaving the top of the window unobscured.
+Tier-on-tier shutters allow you to open the top section while keeping the bottom tiers closed, which helps to bring in natural light while maintaining privacy.

 Choosing the Right Louvre Size for More Light

 The size of the shutter slats (louvres) plays a significant role in how much light you lose with shutters.
 Larger louvres, typically 89mm or more, allow more light to flow into the room when open compared to smaller louvres, like those around 64mm.
 Larger louvres create bigger gaps between each slat, letting in more daylight, and can make a space feel brighter and airier.
-Conversely, smaller louvres tend to block more light, which might be a desirable feature for rooms where you want to control light intensity, like a bedroom or home theatre.
+Conversely, smaller louvres have only slight gaps which tend to block more light and might be an appealing feature for rooms where light reduction may be desirable, like a bedroom or home theatre.

-If preserving natural light is a top priority, choosing shutters with larger louvres can be an effective solution.
-This option gives you the aesthetic appeal of shutters while minimizing how much light they block.
+If preserving natural light is a top priority, choosing shutters with larger louvres might be the perfect solution.
+This is a great option which gives the aesthetic appeal of shutters, whilst minimising how much light they block.

 Colours and Materials Matter for Essex Shutters